RomanLut/inav/docs/GPS_fix_estimation.md

 - magnethometer
 - pitot (optional)

-By befault, all navigation modes are disabled if GPS fix is lost.
-If RC signal is lost, plane will not be able to enable RTH.
+By befault, all navigation modes are disabled when GPS fix is lost.
+If RC signal is lost also, plane will not be able to enable RTH.
 Plane will switch to LANDING instead.
 When flying above inreachable spaces, plane will be lost.

-GPS fix estimation allows to recover plane using magnethometer and baromenet only.
+GPS fix estimation allows to recover plane using magnetometer and baromener only.

 Note, that GPS fix estimation is not a solution for navigation without GPS.
 Without GPS fix, position error accumulates quickly.
 But it is acceptable for RTH.